NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_network-plugins-overview.rst

 Neutron Overview
 ----------------

-OpenStack's networking-as-a-service project is codenamed Neutron.
+OpenStack's networking-as-a-service project is code-named Neutron.
 Neutron offers self service networking APIs to tenants.
 Tenant networks are typically segmented virtual networks that are isolated between each other and provide east-west network routing within the